Course Outline

 Goal:

-To demonstrate your understanding of key leadership principles and practices related to your future clinical role.
+To demonstrate your understanding of key leadership principles and practices related to your future role as a Registered Paramedic.

 Product: Quiz/zes